-African Tigerfish – Hydrocynus Vittatus 4 to 5 in
+African Tigerfish – Hydrocynus Vittatus 5 in

 The African Tiger fish is one of most unique fish in the hobby.
 Should really only be kept alone or with other similarly sized members of the same species.
 There are reports of it being kept with Loricariids, Cichlids etc. but these are usually young fish being kept with larger tank mates.
 Anything smaller than the tiger fish may be ripped to pieces without prior warning.